WeblateOrg/weblate/docs/admin/install.rst

    gpg:                using RSA key 87E673AF83F6C3A0C344C8C3F4AA229D4D58C245
    gpg: Good signature from "Michal Čihař <michal@cihar.com>" [ultimate]
    gpg:                 aka "Michal Čihař <nijel@debian.org>" [ultimate]
-   gpg:                 aka "[jpeg image of size 8848]" [ultimate]
+   gpg:                 aka "[JPEG image of size 8848]" [ultimate]
    gpg:                 aka "Michal Čihař (Braiins) <michal.cihar@braiins.cz>" [ultimate]
    gpg: WARNING: This key is not certified with a trusted signature!
    gpg:          There is no indication that the signature belongs to the owner.
    Primary key fingerprint: 63CB 1DF1 EF12 CF2A C0EE  5A32 9C27 B313 42B7 511D

 The problem here is that anybody could issue the key with this name.
-You need to ensure that the key is actually owned by the mentioned person.
+You need to ensure the key is actually owned by the mentioned person.
 The GNU Privacy Handbook covers this topic in the chapter `Validating other keys on your public keyring`_.
 The most reliable method is to meet the developer in person and exchange key fingerprints, however you can also rely on the web of trust.
 This way you can trust the key transitively though signatures of others, who have met the developer in person.

 Once the key is trusted, the warning will not occur: